-Nathan Feldmeth is assistant professor of church history and director of faculty development for regional campuses in the School of Theology.
+Nathan Feldmeth is assistant professor of church history in the School of Theology.
 He has taught at Fuller since 1982.
 Current research topics include exegetical method in Tudor England, the Anglo-Saxon church, and the tensions that exist between Christian theology and science.

 Dr. Feldmeth has authored The Pocket Dictionary of Church History (2008) and contributed to several dictionaries, including the Dictionary of Christianity in America, The Global Dictionary of Theology, and A New Dictionary of Christian Theology.
 He teaches Early Church History, Medieval and Reformation Church History, American Church History, Modern Church History, Christianity and Science in Historical Perspective, and Women in Church History and Theology, and Theology of C. S. Lewis.